 THIS IS AN OFFICE CONSOLIDATION PROVIDED FOR REFERENCE PURPOSES ONLY.
-EVERY EFFORT IS MADE TO ENSURE THE ACCURACY OF THIS INFORMATION; HOWEVER IT IS NOT TO BE USED IN PLACE OF CERTIFIED COPIES OF ACTUAL BY-LAWS.
-FOR LEGAL REQUIREMENTS, PLEASE REFER TO THE OFFICIAL BY-LAWS OF THE CITY
+EVERY EFFORT IS MADE TO ENSURE THE ACCURACY OF THIS INFORMATION: HOWEVER IT IS NOT TO BE USED IN PLACE OF CERTIFIED COPIES OF ACTUAL BY-LAWS.
+FOR LEGAL amended February 2025

+REQUIREMENTS, PLEASE REFER TO THE OFFICIAL BY-LAWS OF THE CITY Last